 Once the Public Trust is formed it is required to be registered under the provision of the MPT Act.
 Where it is formed as society and registered under the Societies Registration Act, 1860 it is again required to be registered as Public Trust under the MPT Act.
-Provisions related to registration of Public Trust are contained in sec 18 & Rule 6 of the MPT Act & The Bombay Public Trusts Rules,1951 which are broadly as follows: -
+Provisions related to registration of Public Trust are contained in sec 18 & Rule 6 of the MPT Act & The Bombay Public Trusts Rules,1951 (BPT Rules) which are broadly as follows: -

-- Application for registration of the Public Trust is required to be made by the trustee to the Deputy or Assistant Charity Commissioner of the region or sub-region within the limits of which the trustee has an office for the administration of the trust or the trust property or substantial portion of the trust property is situated, as the case may be. - Such application shall be made in writing, in form as per Schedule II.
-Affix court fee stamp of Rs.100/- - 3.
-Such application shall be made within 3 months of creation of the public trust.
+- 1. Application to be made by the trustee to the Dy. /Asst.
+Charity Commissioner of the region or sub-region within the limits of which the trustee has an office for the administration of the trust or the trust property or substantial portion of the trust property is situated, as the case may be. - 2.
+Such application shall be made in writing, in form as per Schedule II.
+Court fee stamp of Rs.100/- is required to be affixed to the application.

-- 4. Such application shall among other things contain the following particulars: - (i) name of the public trust, - (ii) the names and addresses of the trustees and the manager - (iii) the mode of succession to the office of the trustee; - (iv) the list of the movable and immovable property of the trust and such descriptions and particulars of the property as may be sufficient for the identification thereof; - (v) the approximate value of such movable and immovable property; - (vi) the gross average annual income of the trust estimated on the basis of income of past three years.
-If trust is in existence for less than 3 years, average should be based on number of year's income for which trust is in existence since the creation of the trust. - (vii)similarly estimated expenditure to be given - (viii) the address to which any communication to the trustees or manager in connection with the public trust should be sent; - (ix) such other particulars which may be prescribed: - 5.
-Application for registration shall be signed and verified in the manner prescribed by Rule 6, Sub rule 4 of the BPT Rules 1951(the rules) by the trustee or his agent specially authorized by him in this behalf. - 6.
+- 3. Such application shall be made within 3 months of creation of the public trust. - 4.
+Such application among other things shall contain the following particulars: - (i) name of the public trust, - (ii) the names and addresses of the trustees and the manager - (iii) the mode of succession to the office of the trustee; - (iv) the list of the movable and immovable property of the trust with descriptions and particulars of the property as may be sufficient for its identification; - (v) the approximate value of such movable and immovable property; - (vi) the gross average annual income of the trust estimated on the basis of income of past 3 years.
+If trust is in existence for less than 3 years, average should be based on number of year's income for which trust is in existence since the creation of the trust. - (vii) similarly estimated expenditure to be given - (viii) the address to which any communication to the trustees or manager in connection with the public trust should be sent; - (ix) such other particulars which may be prescribed: - 5.
+Application for registration shall be signed and verified in the manner prescribed by Rule 6, Sub rule 4 of the BPT Rules by the trustee or his agent specially authorized by him in this behalf. - 6.
 It shall be accompanied by a copy of an instrument of trust and copy of scheme in operation, (if any). - 7.
-Where on receipt of such application, it is noticed that the application is incomplete in any particulars, or does not disclose full particulars of the public trust, the Deputy or Assistant Charity Commissioner may return the application to the trustee, and direct the trustee to complete the application in all particulars or ask him to disclose therein full particulars of the trust, and resubmit it within such period as is specified in such direction.
+Where on receipt of such application, it is noticed that the application is incomplete in any particulars, or does not disclose full particulars of the public trust, the Dy./Asst.
+Charity Commissioner may return the application to the trustee, and direct the trustee to complete the application in all particulars or ask him to disclose therein full particulars of the trust, and resubmit it within such period as is specified in such direction. - 8.
+Along with the application for registration, the trustee have to produce an extract from the property register, record of rights and municipal records in order that officer holding the inquiry can ascertain if the property stands in the name of the trustee or the vahivatdar, or whether it stands in the name of a stranger.
+If it is

-8. Along with the application for registration, the trustee have to produce an extract from the property register, record of rights and municipal records in order that officer holding the inquiry can ascertain if the property stands in the name of the trustee or the vahivatdar, or whether it stands in the name of a stranger.
-If it is found out that property is standing in the name of a stranger, it would be the duty of the Deputy / Assistant Charity Commissioner to issue notice to such persons and ascertain the facts.
+- found out that property is standing in the name of a stranger, it would be the duty of the Dy. / Asst.
+Charity Commissioner to issue notice to such persons and ascertain the facts. - 9.
+Affidavit in prescribed format and address proof for registered office also required.